cityofaustin/vision-zero/api/tests/README.md

 TEST_AUTH_TOKEN="Bearer ...."
 ```

+This token will expire in 5 minutes.
+You'll need to grab a fresh token your token expires.
+You'll know your token is invalid if you hit a `401` error.

 ### Run the tests

-From the root of the repo, use docker compose to run the tests:
+From the root of the repo, use docker compose to run the tests.

 ```
 docker compose run --rm cr3-user-api-test